Section 11 Outputs

 Note: The maximum and minimum velocities are tracked over time, however, be careful interpreting maximum velocities displayed as vectors as the flow patterns may appear to be opposing each other - this is due to the maximum velocities not all occuring at the same instant in time.
 By default the maximum velocities are tracked over 0.1m depth, below this depth the velocity at maximum water level is used.
 See the Maximum Velocity Cutoff Depth command for more information.

 WI10 Wind Vector Wind Vector output in m/s at a height of 10m.
 Available when a cyclone/hurricane boundary is used, see Section 8.7.
-All formats excluding TMO and WRB
+All formats excluding TMO, WRB and HR.

 ZH Bathymetry